Snoke19/order_management/README.md

 ## Client

-### Creat a new order and you can add many good for buying:
+### Create a new order and you can add many good for buying:

 ```shell
 curl -X POST --location "http://localhost:8080/api/v1/order" \